yedivanseven/slangmod/docs/source/configuration.rst

 and check that the log-level has indeed changed.

-And that's it.
+And that's it for now.
 All other commands/actions and configuration options (and how to set them) are explained in detail in the CLI reference.

 .. note::
    In the examples above, we used "long-format" command-line options.
-With the exception of ``-h`` for ``--help``, this is, in fact, the only format accepted by :py:mod:`slangmod`.
+With the exception of ``-h`` for ``--help``, this is, in fact, the only format accepted by :mod:`slangmod`.